Sophia’s Pantry CSA is accepting sign-ups for Season 1 of our 2025 CSA.

 Read on for more information or to join.

-• comes in 3 share sizes: full, half, or personal
+• comes in 3 share sizes: large, medium, or personal

 • has 4 drop locations: 3 in the Richmond area plus our Dinwiddie farm